-In the frame of its Corporate Social Responsibility policy, and as a signatory of the Principles for Responsible Banking, the Group (as defined in 2.2 of this sector policy) intends to take into account the environmental, social (E&S) and governance issues associated with all its activities, to better control their impact and promote good practices.
+In the frame of its Corporate Social Responsibility policy, and as a signatory of the Principles for Responsible Banking, Societe Generale and its subsidiaries (the Group) intends to take into account the environmental, social (E&S) and governance issues associated with all its activities, to better control their impact and promote good practices.

 The Group published E&S general principles which define the overall framework of its E&S risk management system for a responsible conduct of its banking and financial activities.
 Within this framework, transversal statements addressing issues common to all sectors have been developed, as well as sector policies where the Group looks more specifically into certain sectors identified as sensitive from an E&S standpoint and in which it plays an active role.

-The Industrial Agriculture and Forestry sectors have been identified as such sectors.
+The Industrial agriculture and Forestry sectors have been identified as such sectors.

-The Group provides a range of banking and financial products and services to the Industrial Agriculture and Forestry sectors as well as the associated downstream activities.
-The Group believes that these industries should:
+The Group provides a range of banking and financial products and services to the Industrial agriculture and Forestry sectors as well as the associated downstream activities.
+The Group believes that the agri-food and forestry industries should: